matthewwei35/boba-shop-finder/README.md

 # Boba Shop Finder - Sunset District

 ## Description
-I wanted to build a React project that I would use if it were an actual website since I like to drink milk tea.
+I wanted to build a React project that I would use if it were an actual website.
+Since I like to drink milk tea this was a no brainer.
 This project challenged me since I'm new to React but I'm proud of myself for making a decent looking site.

 #### WORK IN PROGRESS
 * Plans to add more boba shops as the list is incomplete.